Importance of THEA

 - Test Format

-The THEA tests are available in 2 formats; namely, THEA Quick test and internet-based THEA test (IBT).
+This test is available in 2 formats; namely, THEA Quick test and internet-based THEA test (IBT).
 The structure and contents of both these formats are exactly similar, except that the Quick test is a 5-hour paper-based test, while the IBT is a 4-hour computer-based test.
 Unlike other educational assessments, not everyone is eligible to take the IBT.
-Since the IBT format of the THEA test is administered in selected universities and colleges, only the students applying to those institutions may be eligible to take it.
+Since the IBT format is administered in selected universities and colleges, only the students applying to those institutions may be eligible to take it.
 It is the onus of the students to check with the IBT institutions on their eligibility criteria.
 On the other hand, all candidates are eligible to take the THEA Quick test.

 - Test Structure and Question Types

-The THEA tests consist of 3 test-sections, which are described as follows:
+The exam consists of 3 test-sections, which are described as follows:

 Reading Test: This test section includes 7 reading passages, based on which around 40 questions (multiple-choice) are posed.
 These questions are designed to test whether or not the candidates possess the necessary reading skills to comprehend reading materials at the college-level.